Puerto de Santa Maria

 History

-The original name of the city was Port Menestheus, given after the Trojan War by a warlord of Athens who founded the city.
+The town was originally named Port Menestheus, after a warlord from Athens who founded it following the Trojan War.

-Walking through the streets of Puerto de Santa Maria is to discover the past as if we were in it.
-This town has a large number of historical buildings around the eighteenth century manor houses that were abandoned and currently used as tenements.
+Walking through the streets of Puerto de Santa Maria is like stepping back in time.
+This town boasts a large number of historical buildings, including eighteenth-century manor houses that were abandoned and are currently used as tenements.

 Among some of the activities you can enjoy in Puerto de Santa Maria are: